Best kids Fitbit Android Central 2021

 - Might be more than necessary for a child

 If your child plays a lot of organized sports, whether it be something like soccer or football, swimming or track, the Inspire 2 might be the most suitable option.
-Along with being able to track 20+ different exercises and sports, along with SmartTrack to automatically detect a few common ones, it has connected GPS (which requires a phone) to provide real-time pace and distance information.
+Along with tracking 20+ different exercises and sports, along with SmartTrack to automatically detect a few common ones, it has connected GPS (which requires a phone) to provide real-time pace and distance information.

-As they engage in their sports and other activities, the older child will receive 24/7 heart rate data as well as be notified of Active Zone Minutes throughout the day.
+As they engage in their sports and other activities, the older child will receive 24/7 heart rate data and be notified of Active Zone Minutes throughout the day.
 Plus, the Inspire 2 comes with a one-year trial to the Premium service, providing additional insight into health and wellness as well as personalized guidance, on-screen workouts and coaching, and more.

 Kids will love the quick pairing to their smartphone via Google Fast Pair along with call, calendar, and text notifications so they can keep on top of when school assignments are due or when the next practice is.
 The Inspire 2 also offers sleep tracking, reminders to move, do not disturb mode, swim-proof design, and a generous battery life of up to 10 days.
 Plus, it comes in basic black and white or an elegant rose finish with the option to change the clock face.
-For a child who wants premium activity tracking and some notifications but doesn't want a full-fledged smartwatch like the Versa, this is a perfect alternative.
+This is a perfect alternative for a child who wants premium activity tracking and some notifications but doesn't want a full-fledged smartwatch like the Versa.

 - You can swim with it